 So what if you always work alone?
 If you have your personal projects or if you are the only person developing that software in your company?
 Then you also have some team members: The future versions of yourself!
 Because after a few months you may not remember what the hell you were thinking when you wrote that piece of code.

 Even if you work alone you use tools like Git and some kind of task management tools or to-do-lists, right?
 And why do you do that?
 You do it to communicate with the future versions of yourself.
 Because they probably won’t know every detail you know now.
 So even if you work alone you should always work like you had a team around you.

 The future versions of yourself are not the only team mates you’re going to have if you work alone.
 Imagine working in a company.
 You have your own project which you work on.
 If you are successful and the software grows over time, the time will come where you cannot work on it alone anymore.
 You will have to introduce new developers to the project and then you have your team mates.
 And they will be very thankful if you have applied a few team coding techniques.

 Also, if you leave the company somebody else has to step into your footprint.
 This person will be a bit like a future-you but with the big difference that he or she knows nothing about your past which makes everything even harder.

 We are always working with some kind of a team even if we don’t realize it.
 The future versions of yourself are team mates like every other team mate and making their lives easier is a great investment.

 Learn more about team coding!

 In this blog I will write about my experiences as a software developer in different teams.
 Many ideas are inspired by discussions, books and blogs and applied and tested in real life.
 This blog will be like a diary of the most valuable things I have learned.
 You will find both technical articles and articles about the soft skills a team coder needs.
-I have many subjects in mind about which I want to write so be excited :) I also hope that I will kick off some interesting discussions in the comments sections of my posts so I can also learn from you!
+I have many subjects in mind about which I want to write so be excited :) I also hope that I will kick off some interesting discussions with my blog posts so I can also learn from you!